TreesLab/CircMiMi/README.md

   2  |  pos1           | One of the position of the circRNA junction site
   3  |  pos2           | Another position of the circRNA junction site
   4  |  strand         | + / -
+  5  |  circ_id        | The user-specified or auto-generated name/id of the circRNA.
+  6  |  host_gene      | The gene symbol of the host gene
+  7  |  #circRNA_miRNA | Count for the circRNA-miRNA interactions.
+  8  |  #circRNA_mRNA  | Count for the miRNAs-mediated circRNA-mRNA interactions.
+  9  |  #circRNA_miRNA_mRNA | Count for the circRNA-miRNA-mRNA interactions.
-  5  |  pass           | 'yes' for the circRNA passing all of the checking items (column 9 to 13).
+ 10  |  pass           | 'yes' if the circRNA passing all of the checking items (column 11 to 15).
 Otherwise 'no'.
-  6  |  #circRNA_miRNA | Count for the circRNA-miRNA interactions.
-  7  |  #circRNA_mRNA  | Count for the miRNAs-mediated circRNA-mRNA interactions.
-  8  |  #circRNA_miRNA_mRNA | Count for the circRNA-miRNA-mRNA interactions.
-  9  |  donor site not at the annotated boundary | '1' if the donor site of the circRNA is NOT at the annotated exon boundary.
+ 11  |  donor site not at the annotated boundary | '1' if the donor site of the circRNA is NOT at the annotated exon boundary.
 Otherwise '0'.
- 10  |  acceptor site not at the annotated boundary | '1' if the acceptor site of the circRNA is NOT at the annotated exon boundary.
+ 12  |  acceptor site not at the annotated boundary | '1' if the acceptor site of the circRNA is NOT at the annotated exon boundary.
 Otherwise '0'.
- 11  |  donor/acceptor sites not at the same transcript isoform | '1' if the donor and acceptor are not at the same annotated transcript isoform.
+ 13  |  donor/acceptor sites not at the same transcript isoform | '1' if the donor and acceptor are not at the same annotated transcript isoform.
 Otherwise '0'.
- 12  |  ambiguity with an co-linear explanation | '1' if the merged flanking sequence of the circRNA junction sites has an co-linear explanation.
+ 14  |  ambiguity with an co-linear explanation | '1' if the merged flanking sequence of the circRNA junction sites has an co-linear explanation.
 Otherwise '0'.
- 13  |  ambiguity with multiple hits | '1' if the merged flanking sequence of the circRNA junction sites is with multiple hits.
+ 15  |  ambiguity with multiple hits | '1' if the merged flanking sequence of the circRNA junction sites is with multiple hits.
 Otherwise '0'.

 #### all_interactions.miRNA.tsv